 This Certification Report states the outcome of the Common Criteria security evaluation of the Sm@rtCafé® Expert 8.0 C1.
-The developer of the Sm@rtCafé® Expert 8.0 C1 is Giesecke+Devrient Mobile Security GmbH located in Munich, Germany and Veridos GmbH was the sponsor of the evaluation and certification.
+The developer of the Sm@rtCafé® Expert 8.0 C1 is Giesecke+Devrient Mobile Security GmbH located in Munich, Germany and they also act as the sponsor of the evaluation and certification.
 A Certification Report is intended to assist prospective consumers when judging the suitability of the IT security properties of the product for their particular requirements.